 In transmuting our raw experiences in Cuba into stories, I have changed some names and events in this or future posts about the country.
 I do so with respect to you, the reader, and to protect the people we found there, who otherwise could not have told us what they did.

 Customs was a breeze.
-After I had rushed to put our cabin back in order a few of them came aboard, took a quick glance around, and ignored the cat, who had come alive once the rocking stopped and was extremely and vocally unhappy about being stuck in his carrier.
+After I had rushed to put our cabin back in order a few of them came aboard, took a quick glance around, and ignored the cat, who had come alive once the rocking stopped and was extremely and vocally unhappy about being stuck in the cupboard.
 One of the custom agents (a doctor) was a pretty, if vastly overdone, woman of about thirty.
 She wore an impeccable white suit with huge gold bangles on each wrist and huge gold hoops in her ears.
 Her sunglasses had gold across the top.
 Her nails were cherry red and so long she had to hold her pen awkwardly.
 She spoke decent English, which, we were grateful for after such a long emotionally and physically exhausting sail through the gulf stream.
 She asked if we had fevers and I saw Bill look at Adam, who had been throwing up halfway there.
 She pointed a laser at each of our heads and we were cleared.
 They took our pictures, checked our passports, and, with parting smiles, welcomed us to Cuba.

 When we got to the space on the big concrete peninsula that would be ours for the next two weeks, two more people wanted to come aboard.
 The agricultural guy, with his clip board and his kind face, eyed our bananas for a second and then, wringing his hat in his hands, sheepishly asked for a tip for his “large ailing family.”
 Bill gave him a five dollar bill, which was the smallest bill he had, and immediately regretted it because we were told that if we gave them anything they would send others.
-Luckily this was not the case with us.
+Luckily this was not the case this time.
 The dockmaster, a charismatic, if slightly inappropriate, older gentleman named Jóse, with a memorable salt and pepper mustache, a husky voice and a white shirt that strained to contain his large jolly belly, asked for throat lozenges.
-As the sun sank into the sea, I dug around in our medicine bag (thank you Chelsi) and actually produced some with a warning about their age and supposed lack of efficacy.
+As the sun sank into the sea, I dug around in our medicine bag (thank you Chelsi) and actually produced some — with a warning about their age.
 He thanked me and would let me know the progress of his sickness every time I saw him for the rest of our time in Cuba.
 He was a very helpful, jovial man, and explained things to us for far longer than was necessary.

 Even though we were utterly exhausted from our trip through the gulf stream, we found a second wind because we were also extremely hungry.
 It had been impossible to eat while sailing for our lives.
 And to be honest, though now it seems crazy that we didn’t go straight to bed when the boat stopped moving, I could tell we all wanted to see at least a little something of this elusive and mysterious country we weren’t really supposed to be in.